Ara225/javascript-loops-notes/README.md

 ```
 ## continue
 - Skip the rest of the code in the statement body for that iteration of the loop
+- Works only on the loop it's in when used in nested loops
+- Doesn't work with labels or forEach

 Basic: